adityaDel222/IOTFlowData/README.md

 # IOTNetworkFlowAnalysis
-IOT Flow Data - A Python-based authentication of client on server
+IOT Network Flow Analysis - A Python-based authentication of client on server

 ## Instructions